cockroachdb/docs/v22.2/create-role.md

 Unless a role is a member of the `admin` role, additional [privileges](#parameters) are required to manage other roles.

-- To create other roles, a role must have the [`CREATEROLE`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) role option.
+- To create other roles, a role must have the [`CREATEROLE`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) [role option](#role-options).
-- To add the `LOGIN` capability for other roles so that they may log in as users, a role must also have the [`CREATELOGIN`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) role option.
+- To add the `LOGIN` capability for other roles so that they can log in as users, a role must also have the [`CREATELOGIN`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) role option.
 - To be able to grant or revoke membership to a role for additional roles, a member of the role must be set as a [role admin](security-reference/authorization.html#role-admin) for that role.

 ## Synopsis